 You should receive your W2 from your employer by the end of January.
 This is your wage and tax statement and is key to filing your taxes.

-• Suggests an easier method of filing your tax return
+• Suggests an easier (free!) method for filing your tax return

 You should receive a W2 form for each job you held during the year.

-There are three parts to every W2 form.
-These parts are actually just copies of your W2, but they are to be sent to different places:
+There are three parts to every W2.
+These parts are actually just copies of the same document, but they are to be sent to different places:

 Part A which you include with your state tax return